 You’re sure to know about the benefits and importance of vitamin C for your health.
-From helping with wound healing, to boosting the immune system – there are a number of different bodily functions for which vitamin C is essential for.
+Apart from boosting the immune system, there are a number of different bodily functions for which vitamin C is essential for.

 However, not many people are familiar with liposomal vitamin C and how it differs from traditional vitamin C supplements.
 So what exactly is liposomal vitamin C and what are the benefits?